3 Sampling

 3.3.4 The moral of the story

 If I know your estimate plus or minus two standard errors, I know your 95% confidence interval.
 This is valuable information.
 Standard error is really just a measure for how uncertain we are about something we do not know, the thing we are estimating.
-When we recall SE, we should remember that, all in all, it’s a complicated concept that can be distilled into: the way old people talk about confidence intervals.
+Speaking loosely, standard error is the way old people talk about confidence intervals.

 You must understand what the standard error of \(\hat{\rho}\) means.
 You do not need to understand why.